public-activity/public_activity/README.md

 You can see an actual application using this gem here: http://public-activity-example.herokuapp.com/feed

 The source code of the demo is hosted here: https://github.com/pokonski/activity_blog

+## Screencast

+Ryan Bates made a [great screencast](http://railscasts.com/episodes/406-public-activity) describing how to integrate Public Activity in your Rails Application.

 ## Upgrading from pre-0.4.0